Hybrid Synergy Drive: Antonov

-As of autumn 2005, the Antonov Automotive Technology BV Plc company has sued Toyota, the Lexus brand mother company, over alleged patent infringement relating to key components in the RX 400h's drivetrain and the Toyota Prius hybrid compact car.
-The case has been pending in secret since April 2005, but settlement negotiations did not bring a mutually acceptable result.
+In the autumn of 2005, the Antonov Automotive Technology BV Plc company sued Toyota, the Lexus brand mother company, over alleged patent infringement relating to key components in the RX 400h's drivetrain and the Toyota Prius hybrid compact car.
+The case had been pending since April 2005, but settlement negotiations did not bring a mutually acceptable result.
 Antonov eventually took legal recourse in the German court system, where decisions are usually made relatively swiftly.
-The patent holder seeks to impose a levy on each vehicle sold, which could make the hybrid SUV less competitive.
+The patent holder sought to impose a levy on each vehicle sold, which could have made the hybrid SUV less competitive.
 Toyota fought back by seeking to officially invalidate Antonov's relevant patents.
-The court motion in Microsoft Word document format can be read here.

-On 1 September 2006 Antonov announced that the Federal Patent Court in Munich has not upheld the validity of the German part of Antonov's patent (EP0414782) against Toyota.
-A few days later, a court in Düsseldorf had ruled that the Toyota Prius driveline and the Lexus RX 400h driveline do not breach the Antonov hybrid CVT patent.
+On 1 September 2006 Antonov announced that the Federal Patent Court in Munich did not uphold the validity of the German part of Antonov's patent (EP0414782) against Toyota.
+A few days later, a court in Düsseldorf ruled that the Toyota Prius driveline and the Lexus RX 400h driveline do not breach the Antonov hybrid CVT patent.